 Loki's third episode can't come soon enough.
 By now, you've probably gotten used to the brand-new release schedule on Wednesdays.
 But doubts can still linger, especially with the impending release of Black Widow potentially shaking things up further.

 But don't worry, your fears can be allayed.
 Below, we'll clue you in on not only the Loki episode 3 release date on Disney Plus, but also exactly what time it starts streaming.
 That's especially important given social media's tendency to spoil anything and everything from the MCU shows the second they air.
 For the well-prepared among you, we'll even be taking a cursory glance at the Loki release schedule so you can plan out your weeks well in advance of the show's finale.

 - Need a membership to watch Loki?
 Here are the best Disney Plus deals currently available.

-Spoilers: It's not on a Friday.
-The Loki episode 2 release date is Wednesday, June 16.
+The Loki episode 3 release date is again on a Wednesday.
+Specifically, Wednesday, June 23.